michelemercaldi/RadaMassiveResourcePlanning/pmas_web-250729/README.md

-# RadaMassiveResourcePlanning

-## PMAS Simulation Web Interface
+# PMAS Simulation Web Interface

-the directory `pmas_web` contains a simple web interface to run the PMAS simulation.
+This directory contains a simple web interface to run the PMAS simulation.

-### Installation
+## Installation

 This project uses Poetry for dependency management.
 To install the required packages, run the following command from the project's root directory (`/mnt/c/Users/m.mercaldi/radarepos/gurobi/pianificazione`):